 Andrew is taking photos of me.
 I had become one of Andrew’s subjects for his creativity since we met.
 He was studying at Pratt institute toward his architecture degree.
 In the 32 years that I (Bruce Baumwoll) and Andrew Reach have been together we have saved 54 animals from the streets of the cities we’ve lived in.
 At this point we are not sure who saved whom, for without these animals we surely would not have ended up in the places we have come to.
 This is their story and ours.

-When I got the job, Ellen was involved with William Friedkin.
-He had been her director for the film “The Exorcist” which, at that time, was a major hit.
+When I got the job, The film “The Exorcist” which, at that time, was a major hit.
 There were lines around blocks in every city in America to see that movie.
 I would not see the film when it came out, for I was afraid it would cause me to have more visions.
 Life has a funny way of working out.
 I ended up seeing it in a private screening with Ellen next to me.
 All the living room furniture had been given to Ellen from the set of the film.
 Not until that moment did I realize, as I was watching the film, that I was watching it on the actual couch from the movie.

 I would meet William Friedkin for the first time as they skinny-dipped in the pool.
 The house that Ellen lived in was called the Ferry House as it was the original Ferry House of the Dobbs Ferry that connected Snedens Landing on the west side of the Hudson River to the town of Dobbs Ferry on the eastern side.
 At one time Vivian Leigh and Laurence Olivier lived there.

 When I got the job at her house she was just getting ready to star on Broadway in the play “Same time, Next Year” with Charles Grodin.
 It was a fabulous moment when Ellen won the Tony Award for the play.
-When Charles Grodin’s film, “King Kong” with co-stars, the young Jeff Bridges and Jessica Lange, I would be there right next to Ellen at the World Premier.
+When Charles Grodin’s film, “King Kong” with co-stars, the young Jeff Bridges and Jessica Lange, I would be there right next to Ellenand Jeff she was so nice in taking me.
+The World Premier.
 It was an amazing night.